AMD family 0x15 PG support

 In AMD family 0x15 processors cores come in pairs called compute units, sharing an FPU and L2 and L1I caches.
 This topology information needs to be detected and implemented as a Processor Group (PG).

-Updated by Hans Rosenfeld almost 9 years ago
+Updated by Hans Rosenfeld over 9 years ago

 - % Done changed from 0 to 80